jhwist/octopress/source/_posts/2013-04-29-a-dusseldorf-runaround.markdown

 So out of the hotel I went and right across the river Rhine.
-The weather was overcast (whereas we had blue sky on Wednesday and Thursday, both of which I spent indoors ...) so all the photo opportunities stayed rather gray.
+The weather was overcast (whereas we had blue sky on Wednesday and Thursday, both of which I spent indoors ...) so all the photo opportunities presented themselves rather gray.

 {% imgcap http://assets.runbikeco.de/d-runaround-rhine.jpg Crossing the River Rhine %}